sintel-dev/Draco/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `GreenGuard` for local development.
+Here's how to set up `Draco` for local development.

-1. Fork the `GreenGuard` repo on GitHub.
+1. Fork the `Draco` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/GreenGuard.git
+    $ git clone git@github.com:your_name_here/Draco.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv GreenGuard
+    $ mkvirtualenv Draco
-    $ cd GreenGuard/
+    $ cd Draco/
     $ make install-develop

 4. Create a branch for local development::